Swissair: "The flying bank"

+Presentation of the first 747-300M at Boeing's Everett factory in January 1983.
+Swissair was the launch customer of the 747-300, the first 747 variant with a stretched upper deck.

 After the 1960s, air traffic increased quickly and allowed many airlines—many of which were quasi-monopolists on their routes—to yield high revenues.
-Swissair profited from its well-established reputation as a quality airline and from the fact that the political neutrality of Switzerland allowed the company to fly to exotic and lucrative destinations in Africa, the Middle East, South America and the Far East.
 In geographic terms, the central position of Switzerland in Europe helped it generate revenue from transfer passengers.
-By the early 1970s, Swissair was becoming known as "the flying bank", appealing to the large hidden assets and the huge liquidity Swissair had.
+By the early 1970s, Swissair had become known as "the flying bank", appealing to its large deposits and huge liquidity.
+In geographic terms, the central position of Switzerland in Europe helped it generate revenue from transfer passengers.
+By the early 1970s, Swissair was becoming known as "the flying bank" due to its large hidden assets and significant liquidity.
 Second, "flying bank" was the designation for a corporate group that cared more about financial management than about flying aeroplanes.

-With the beginning of deregulation and liberalisation in the late 1970s, airlines felt growing financial pressure.
+At the beginning of deregulation and liberalisation of the airline industry in the United States in the late 1970s, airlines felt increased financial pressure.
 In 1978, Moritz Suter founded a regional airline named Crossair, which put Swissair under additional stress.
 To counter these changes, Swissair invested their large financial reserves into takeovers and into flight-related trades like baggage handling, catering, aircraft maintenance, and duty-free stores.
 This strategy diversified economic risks at the expense of the core business of Swissair: commercial aviation.

-Due to a 12-day global flight ban for the DC-10 imposed by the US Federal Aviation Administration after the crash of American Airlines Flight 191 on 25 May 1979, a sizable portion of the long-haul fleet was on the ground.
+As a result of a 12-day global flight ban on the DC-10, imposed by the US Federal Aviation Administration after the crash of American Airlines Flight 191 on 25 May 1979, a significant portion of Swissair's long-haul fleet remained grounded.
 On October 7, after landing in Athens, a DC-8 overran the runway and caught fire, killing 14 passengers.
 By the end of that year, kerosene prices had doubled, and fuel costs had increased from 12% to 16% of total costs.
-Swissair was the first to order the Airbus A310 designed with a two-man cockpit for more traffic-tight short distances and on shorter medium distances, and accepted options for 10 more units.
+Swissair was the first to order the Airbus A310, designed with a two-man cockpit for more traffic-tight short distances and shorter medium distances, and accepted options for 10 more units.
 Another Boeing 747 was ordered.
 Dublin was added to the route network as a new destination, but service to Beirut had to be discontinued in mid-July due to the political turmoil in Lebanon.